Nek5000/NekDoc/source/routines.rst

 ``Check intpts().``
 Monitor Points

-Multiple monitor points can be defined in the file hpts.in to examine the field data at every timestep.
+Multiple monitor points can be defined in the file ``hpts.in`` to examine the field data at every timestep.

-- setup an ASCII file called 'hpts.in' e.g:
+- setup an ASCII file called ``hpts.in`` e.g:

   .. code-block:: none